trou/cuckoo2mist/README.md

 This repository is a fork of http://sourceforge.net/p/cuckoo2mist/ Its original author is Philipp Trinius.

-This fork aims at being easier to use and deploy, eventually it will be submitted upstream.
+This fork aimed at being easier to use and deploy, but is currently **UNMAINTAINED**.

 Original description :
 The Malware Instruction Set (MIST) is a representation for monitored behavior